Joaos3092/PAG_2018/README.md

 Cluster observations (graph): Principal component analysis of clusters extracted.
 Colors derive from a simple kmeans clustering at K == 9.

-Likelihood density (graph): density plot of mean likelihood of each accessins for clusters of a given color.
+Likelihood density (graph): density plot of mean likelihood of each accessions for clusters of a given color.

 Accessions - loadings (graph): Loadings plot of the above PCA.
 Reveals overall relationships between accessions given the clusters selected for this analysis. color-code: Blue= Japonica; yellow= circumAus; red= Indica; purple= Admix; green= cBasmati.